jaimelovera/investment-debt-visualizer/README.md

 ```

 ## Motivation

 I think compound interest is very powerful and some people fail to see the magic of compound interest.
-I wanted to build a quick application to help people visually see how quickly money can grow when reinvested and allowing adequate time for it to grow.
-As well as showing people how quickly debt can grow when not taken care of responsibly.
+I wanted to build an application to help people visually see how money can grow when reinvested and allowing adequate time for it to grow.
+And similarly, how quick debt can grow when not taken care of responsibly.

 While building this I learned all about state and props.
 Passing props, passing functions, updating state, and more.
+I came across a concept called "prop drilling".
+Which is when you pass the state of a component down a large tree of components just to get to where it needs to go.
+I am guilty of this, so in my next projects I plan to find a solution to help me manage a global state, such as Redux.

 I found a very nice charting library, [Recharts](https://recharts.org/en-US/), that I leveraged to build the responsive charts after building the dataset with the user given parameters.

 ## App Info